-Both the A9 and the A99 II are recent models that are part of the current product line-up of Sony.
+The A99 II is a recent model that features in the current product line-up of Sony.
 In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A9 and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A9: